Maca and Testosterone: Another Aphrodisiac Mistakenly Hyped T-Supplement

 c) However not too long after that, several human studies found out that Maca had no effect on male testosterone (T), luteinizing hormone (LH), or follicle stimulating hormone (FSH) levels, even though it increased libido and erectile quality in all of studies.
 The results suggest that Maca increases libido and sexual appetite through some other pathway, but not via increased testosterone levels. (study, study, study)

-So as you can clearly see, Maca is not – nor has it ever been – a testosterone booster. it has however some interesting effects on erectile quality and libido in humans, making it a potent aphrodisiac.
+So as you can clearly see, Maca is not – nor has it ever been – a test supplement. it has however some interesting effects on erectile quality and libido in humans, making it a potent aphrodisiac supplement and erection booster (similar to these 7).

 NOTE: Before I learned how to actually read and understand studies with their P-values and other scientifical statements, I was a firm believer in the fact that Maca would be a testosterone booster.
 The sheer amount of evidence of it having a positive effect on erections and libido in healthy humans was enough for me (and countless of others) to believe that it had to increase testosterone.
 But the truth is that even if something improves erections and libido, it doesn’t automatically mean that it also increases testosterone levels and vice versa.